Master of Sciencein Human Services (M.S.H.S.)

-Master of Business Administration is offered in the following format:
+Master of Science in Human Services is offered in the following format:

 - Blended - Take one to two classes every eight weeks through a combination of in-class sessions and online assignments.
 (Classes are held at our beautiful New Haven campus.)
 Our blended classes are arranged so you go to school one night per week; all other assignments are done from the comfort of home.
 Students who choose this option often enjoy the best of "both worlds" as they benefit from in-class discussion with their classmates and professors while maintaining the convenience of working on projects and assignments from home.

 - To advocate for clients through knowledge of community resources in the human services network

 - To analyze major social issues, social problems, and current socio-political and sociocultural events which affect human services

 - To apply basic methods and techniques used to evaluate individuals with mental illness, developmental disabilities or cognitive impairments

 - To implement common psychosocial treatment approaches based on key theories and related concepts

 - To define achievable goals of counseling and contributions and limitations of various treatment modalities